dbt-labs/docs.getdbt.com/website/docs/reference/dbt-jinja-functions/this.md

 sidebar_label: "this"
 id: "this"
 description: "Represents the current model in the database."
+keywords:
-keywords: relation, relation object, this function, this jinja,
+  relation, relation object, this function, this jinja, this
 ---

 `this` is the database representation of the current model.
 It is useful when: